locate the nbn™ HFC Connection Device

 nbn™ supplied equipment may be installed in several different ways depending on your premises.
 The image below shows the two main combinations of nbn™ supplied equipment for an HFC connection, including installation without a pay-TV service and installation with a splitter for pay-TV.

-You will need to plug in your nbn™ HFC Connection Box.
-Ensure the coaxial cable connection is plugged in via the included white cable from the back of the HFC Connection Box.
+You will need to plug in your nbn™ HFC Connection Device.
+Ensure the coaxial cable connection is plugged in via the included white cable from the back of the HFC Connection Device.
 The other end of the white coaxial cable should plug into the cable wall outlet or socket in your premises.

-Plug the included black power cable from the power port on the back of the HFC Connection Box.
-Plug the other end of the power cable into a power wall outlet in your home and switch the powerpoint on.
+Plug the included black power cable from the power port on the back of the HFC Connection Device.
+Plug the other end of the power cable into a power wall outlet in your home and switch the power outlet on.

 You will now need to wait for all four lights (POWER, DOWNSTREAM, UPSTREAM, ONLINE) on the front of the HFC Connection Box to turn solid green.
 This may take up to 10 minutes.
 DO NOT UNPLUG THE DEVICE DURING THIS TIME.

-If the POWER, DOWNSTREAM, UPSTREAM, ONLINE lights on the front of the HFC Connection Box do not turn solid green within 10 minutes, please contact our support team for troubleshooting.
+If the POWER, DOWNSTREAM, UPSTREAM, ONLINE lights on the front of the nbn™ HFC Connection Device do not turn solid green within 10 minutes, please contact our support team for troubleshooting.

-connect your modem/router to the nbn™ HFC connection box
+connect your MATE modem to the nbn™ HFC Connection Device

 Your MATE modem comes pre-configured and does not require any setup.
-Simply ensure the supplied yellow Ethernet cable is plugged from yellow UNI-D1 port on your nbn™ HFC Connection Box, into the blue WAN port on the back of your modem.
+Simply ensure the supplied yellow Ethernet cable is plugged from yellow UNI-D-1 port on your nbn™ HFC Connection Device, into the blue WAN port on the back of your modem.
 Ensure the power cable is plugged into a power outlet and switched on.